Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: General Channel Resolvability

-In the following, we assume that the input probability space $\cX$ is an Abelian group, and an action of $\cX$ to the output probability space $\cY$ is given.
-When a channel $W$ from $\cX$ to $\cY$ is regular in the sense of Delsarte-Piret \cite{delsarte82}, if there is a probability distribution $P_Y$ such that
+In the following, we assume that the input alphabet $\cX$ is an Abelian group, and an action of $\cX$ on the output alphabet $\cY$ is given as $x\cdot y $ for $x \in \cX$ and $y \in \cY$.
+A channel $W$ from $\cX$ to $\cY$ is regular in the sense of Delsarte-Piret \cite{delsarte82}, if there is a probability distribution $P_Y$ such that

 Since a regular channel $W$ satisfies